Max Heap

 Being the most popular programming language in the world, C programming is learned by students across the globe.
 It has many versatile concepts where students get stuck due to a lack of understanding of the subject knowledge and they look for C Programming help.
 So, today we are going to discuss a very common question asked by students on the Internet.
 Welcome to CodingZap’s new blog “How to build max heap from an array using C”.

-Let us first discuss Heap and its properties first then we would jump into building max heap from an array in C programming.
+Let us first discuss the Heap and its properties then we will jump into building max heap from an array in C programming.

 • Root is at index 0 in the array.